-If you fail to take advantage of the opportunities new technology can bring, you deprive your business of considerable opportunities.
+If you fail to take advantage of the opportunities new technology can bring, you deprive your business of considerable opportunities and competitive advantage.
 While keeping the status quo can feel safe, it actually represents quite the opposite.
-While your costs and efficiencies are not growing, others who take advantage of automation and streamlined processes and practises will be able to work more efficiently and attain higher cost-benefit, both for themselves and their markets.
+While your costs and efficiencies are not growing, others who take advantage of the various benefits of digital transformation, such as automation and streamlined processes will be able to work more efficiently and attain higher cost-benefit, both for themselves and their markets long term.

-It’s also worthy of note that whilst your technology may not change, cyber criminals are consistently finding new ways of exploiting it.
-In recent years this has led not only to increases in the number of attacks, but also the costs faced by businesses which are targeted.
-Even outside the cost and efficiency savings you can make with technological evolution, simply staying up to date with the latest security practises and products is vital for your business’s safety and regulatory responsibilities.
+It’s also worthy of note that whilst your technology may not change, cybercriminals are consistently finding new ways of exploiting it.
+In recent years this has led not only to increases in the number of attacks, but also the costs faced by businesses that are targeted.
+Even outside the cost and efficiency savings you can make with technological evolution, simply staying up to date with the latest security practices and products is vital for your business’s safety and regulatory responsibilities.

-A digital transformation strategy will help your ogranisation in a number of ways.
-For users who resist change and even risk-averse C-suite decision makers, the meticulous planning and risk-mitigation built into a transformation strategy can provide comfort.
+A successful digital transformation strategy will help your organisation in a number of ways.
+For users who resist change and even risk-averse C-suite decision-makers, the meticulous planning and risk-mitigation built into this type of business strategy can provide comfort.
 When stakeholders know that all steps shave been carefully considered, it’s much easier to achieve buy-in at all levels.

 Creating a fully-fledged strategy can be a daunting task.
 Without knowing where to start it can often feel unattainable.
 Your first steps in creating and executing your digital transformation strategy are vital and will have a significant impact on the creation and success of associated projects.